LLNL/units/docs/user-guide/defined_units.rst

 Equation type Units
 ==========================
-Equation units are explained more thoroughly in :ref :`Equation Units`  Some of the specific common equation units are defined in the namespace `units::precise::log`.
+Equation units are explained more thoroughly in :ref:`Equation Units`  Some of the specific common equation units are defined in the namespace `units::precise::log`.

 - neper
 - logE - natural logarithm